EnviroDIY/ModularSensors/README.md

 ## <a name="getStarted"></a>Getting Started

-Get started by reading this entire section, including Physical Dependencies](#pdeps) and [Library Dependencies](#ldeps), then try out one of our sketches in the [Examples](https://github.com/EnviroDIY/ModularSensors/tree/master/examples) folder.
+Get started by reading this entire section, including [Physical Dependencies](#pdeps) and [Library Dependencies](#ldeps), then try out one of our sketches in the [Examples](https://github.com/EnviroDIY/ModularSensors/tree/master/examples) folder.

 To use a sensor and variable in your sketch, you must separately include xxx.h for each sensor you intend to use.
 While this may force you to write many more include statements, it decreases the library RAM usage on your Arduino board.
 Regardless of how many sensors you intend to use, however, you must install all of the [dependent libraries](#ldeps) on your _computer_ for the Arduino software, PlatformIO or any other Integrated Development Environment (IDE) software to be able to compile the library.